arnolddevos/arnolddevos.github.io/_posts/2018-03-26-Scala_Effects.md

 This could be formalized using a marker trait, `Immutable`.
 If a type `T` is a subtype  of `AnyVal` or `Immutable` then it is an immutable type.
 A class or trait inheriting `Immutable` must conform with the three rules above or it must be annotated `@uncheckedImmutable`.

 The standard library type `collection.immutable.Iterable` should be a subtype of `Immutable`.
 Concrete types such as `ImmutableArray` and `::` (the `List` cons cell) should be annotated as `@uncheckedImmutable`.
-Many other types would also be subtypes of `Immutable`.
+Many other standard types would become subtypes of `Immutable`.

 ## Pure Methods, Second Class Values and Functional Domains

 The three rules above don't take into account side effects other than mutation.
 For example, if a method reads a character and returns it then the object it belongs to cannot be considered immutable.
 Another rule is needed for an immutable type:

  4. its methods do not close over any capabilities

-So far capabilities such as `IOEffect` have been described in terms of their usage.
-To make this rule precise we will define a as a subtype of a marker type `Capability`.
+This requires us to formalize a type for capabilities.
+A capability has the marker type `Capability`.

-With that rule in place we can make some strong statements about a method of an immutable type:
+With that in place we can make some strong statements about a method of an immutable type:

 - The type signature of the method determines if it is pure or not.
 If the arguments are immutable the method implements a pure function.